LSEG-API-Samples/Example.RDPAPI.Python.FinancialDashboard/README.md

 Navigate the browser to URL: ```http://127.0.0.1:8050/```

 Select the symbol from the dropdown list to view metrics for that stock.
+Clicking on News headline will pop open the News story.

 ### Screenshot